HILLMAN CAR CLUB

 When you want to post a new message:

-Send e-mail to HillmanCars@yahoogroups.com .
+Members can send e-mail to HillmanCars@groups.io .

 Choose the Subject field thoughtfully.
 Don't leave it blank.

-In the body of your message, don't forget to mention where you live – especially if you are requesting parts etc. Be aware that your fellow subscribers are all over the world – Australia, New Zealand, the Americas, Great Britain, Asia, Scandanavia, ....
+In the body of your message, don't forget to mention where you live – especially if you are requesting parts etc. Be aware that your fellow members are all over the world – Australia, New Zealand, the Americas, Great Britain, Asia, Scandanavia, ....

 Netiquette (network etiquette):

-Please understand that when you post a message, it's like standing on a stage and speaking to a crowd of 200 people.
+Please understand that when you post a message, it's like standing on a stage and speaking to a crowd of people.
 Here's a website with the rules of Netiquette.
 These core rules of decency are generally accepted by the vast majority of internet users worldwide.

-When you want to leave the group, here's how to unsubscribe :
+When you want to leave the group, here's how to unsubscribe:

-Send e-mail to HillmanCars-unsubscribe@yahoogroups.com .
+Alternatively, send e-mail to HillmanCars+unsubscribe@groups.io .

 Don't worry about the Subject field and message text – they're ignored.
 The message server program will remove you (the sender's e-mail address) from its list of subscribers.